Emergencies in Nice

 Reporting the crime: Unlike in America (where the police come to you, write up the report, and, boom, you’re done), here the police only show up if it is a dire emergency.
 If you call the police to report a crime, they will just direct you to go to the Commissariat to make a report, which will take half your day but is necessary if you need documentation for insurance, or want to have any chance of the perp being caught and punished.
 The hassle in reporting is one reason that the crime statistics in France are artificially low.

-If you have a car, another insider tip is to go to the much less crowded Saint Augustin Commissariat just inland from the airport at Chemin de la Digue de Français, building 43 (near the sports stadium Charles Ehrmann): your effort will be rewarded with shorter wait times, more attentive service, and your crime will be taken more seriously.
+• Another insider tip is to take the tramway to the much less crowded Saint Augustin Commissariat inland from the airport at Chemin de la Digue de Français, building 43, which is just a 2-minute walk from the Digue des Francais tram stop on line 2 or 3.
+Your effort will be rewarded with shorter wait times, more attentive service, and your crime will be taken more seriously.
+Open 8am-noon then 2pm-6pm M-F. Get their first thing in the morning for fastest service.

 In a few years, there will be a new police commissariat right across from Old Nice, in the very centrally and conveniently located old hospital Saint-Roch location.

-The Lost and Found (Objets Trouves) is at 42 rue Dabray, 04 97 13 44 10.
+The Lost and Found (Objets Trouves) is at 16 place Garibaldi (tram stop Garibaldi), open 8:30am-5:30pm Mon-Thurs, 8:30am-3:30pm on Fridays, and closed weekends, +33 4 97 13 44 10.
 If you have been the victim of a purse snatching it is worth it to check here as the thieves often just grab the cash and toss the purse and everything else in it; if someone then finds it they would normally take it to the police and it would end up at Objets Trouves.
+Except for the thieves (obviously), most people here are very honest.

 If your passport is stolen, a day of your vacation has just been stolen as well.
 Since the US Consulate in Nice closed a few years ago, now to get an emergency temporary replacement passport you have to go to the U.S. Consulate in Marseilles, which is 2 1/2 hours each way by train or car.